oconnor663/jacko.io/posts/async_tasks.md

 the same thing with threads][threads].
 Like threads, but unlike ordinary futures, tasks start running in the background as soon as we `spawn` them.
 It's common in network services to have a main loop that listens for new connections and spawns a thread to handle each connection.
-Async tasks let us use this pattern without the performance overhead of threads.[^futures_unordered]
+Async tasks let us use the same pattern without the performance overhead of threads.[^futures_unordered]

 [threads]: playground://async_playground/threads.rs